-This is actually an interesting question as it happens, particularly in relation to animal behaviour and conciousness etc. Do Squirrels even have consciousness?
+This is actually an interesting question as it happens, particularly in relation to animal behaviour and consciousness etc. Do squirrels even have consciousness?
 Does any animal come to think of it?

-Well i think the answer is almost certainly yes.
-At least the larger animals do for sure… The likes of the Squirrels and the Dogs etc. For instance there are tales of cats adopting baby Zebras and whatnot so that’s a good indicator.
+I think the answer is almost certainly yes.
+At least the larger animals do for sure.
+The likes of the squirrels and the dogs etc. For instance there are tales of cats adopting baby Zebras and whatnot so that’s a good indicator.
 I’m pretty sure they’re aware that a Zebra isn’t the same as a cat.
 It’s decidedly more equine for a start.
-And looking around for stories i actually came across this:
+And looking around for stories I actually came across this:

-But there are other ways we can see that animals have consciousness… There are stories like that of Greyfriars bobby for one thing… A dog who stood by his master’s grave for years after he died, as though he were guarding it or grieving or paying respect to the dead.
-I know in recent years that some historians have claimed the story to be a load of dog-shot and maybe it is… But the idea at least has a strong basis in fact.
-There are reports all over the place about Dog’s grieving and changing behaviour after the death of an owner or another pet so it’s not inconceivable that Greyfriars bobby could be true.
-And if they are at least aware of death anad are able to visibly grieve then that surely proves they have some sort of consciousness and are capable of other emotions such as snobbery.
+But there are other ways we can see that animals have consciousness.
+There are stories like that of Greyfriars Bobby, a dog who stood by his master’s grave for years after he died, as though he were guarding it or grieving or paying respect to the dead.
+I know in recent years that some historians have claimed the story to be a load of dog-shot and maybe it is, but the idea at least has a strong basis in fact.
+There are reports all over the place about dogs grieving and changing behaviour after the death of an owner or another pet so it’s not inconceivable that Greyfriars Bobby could be true.
+And if they are at least aware of death and are able to visibly grieve then that surely proves they have some sort of consciousness and are capable of other emotions such as snobbery.